 About Jay Lathrop

 The interview covers Lathrop's education and career, focusing mainly on his work with Diamond Labs, Texas Instruments, and Clemson University.
 Lathrop concentrates on the continuity of his work, explaining how Defense Department uses for miniaturization ultimately led to work on civilian projects like business machines for Texas Instruments and solar cells for solar energy.
 He discusses his contributions to the microminiaturization field and explains the importance of integrated circuit development to the electrical engineering field.
 Lathrop praises Clemson University's working relationship with industry, and advocates teaching future electrical engineers to be innovators and not just problem-solvers.
-The interview concludes with Lathrop's own attempts to encourage innovation in his students.
+The interview concludes with Lathrop's attempts to encourage innovative practices in his students.

 About the Interview